 What does the network upgrade involve?

-In addition, our teams will also be constructing a new switching station at Quoys of Garth, carrying out upgrades to our substations at Firth and Mid Yell as well as minor reconfigurations of existing overhead lines.
+In addition to these underground cables, we’ll also construct a new switching station at Quoys of Garth, carrying out upgrades to our substations at Firth and Mid Yell, and making minor reconfigurations to existing overhead lines over the course of the project.

 What are the key environmental considerations?

-Protecting the local environment is at the heart of everything we do, and we follow strict environmental guidelines at all times, on every project we undertake, in order to reduce the impact on the surrounding landscape and wildlife.
-This includes surveys both prior to construction, as well as during the construction phase.
+We’re committed to protecting the local environment in everything we do.
+We always follow strict environmental guidelines on every project we undertake to reduce the impact on the surrounding landscape and wildlife.
+This rigorous approach includes surveys both prior to construction, as well as during the construction phase.

-As part of our planning for the North Shetland Reinforcement Project, our teams have been engaging with a number of environmental stakeholders, including NatureScot and Shetland Islands Council.
+Prior to construction starting, our teams have been talking to a number of environmental stakeholders, including NatureScot and Shetland Islands Council.

 What are the economic benefits of the North Shetland Reinforcement Project?

-By ensuring our network is an enabler - and not a blocker - of new low carbon technologies, we’re supporting Shetland’s local economy and enabling job creation.
-In addition, during our project’s construction phase we’re committed to working with local contractors and suppliers as much as possible.
+This upgrade will ensure our network is an enabler – and not a blocker – of the take-up of new low carbon technologies and efforts to decarbonise industry.
+Through this, we’re supporting Shetland’s local economy and enabling further job creation.
+Furthermore, during the project’s construction phase, we’re committed to working with local contractors and suppliers as much as possible.

 What is the anticipated impact on the community?

-SSEN Distribution will work closely with local communities to minimise any disruption during construction and ensure the project delivers lasting benefits for local communities, the local economy and energy security.
-We will also engage with local residents and stakeholders to address any potential areas of concern and ensure transparency throughout the project’s development.
+Both ourselves and OCU Group will continue to work closely with local communities to minimise any disruption during construction, and ensure the project delivers lasting benefits for local communities, the local economy and energy security.
+We’ll also keep in touch with local residents and stakeholders to address any potential areas of concern, and we’ll maintain transparency throughout the project’s development.

 Will Shetland be connected to the UK mainland?

-This project will enable our Distribution network to integrate onto the Shetland High Voltage Direct Current (HVDC) connection This will be the first ever connection between Shetland and the UK Mainland electricity grid.
-Together, these developments will secure Shetland’s electricity future, improving the reliability while supporting national efforts to deliver a Just Transition.
+This project will enable our Distribution network to link to the Shetland High Voltage Direct Current (HVDC) connection.
+This will be the first-ever connection between Shetland and the UK Mainland electricity grid.
+Together, these developments will secure Shetland’s electricity future, further improve network reliability and support wider efforts to decarbonise communities and the economy.

 Timeline